remas13331/CPCS203_CarRentSystem/README.md

-THIS IS MY ASSIGNMENT 1 SOLUTION IN CPCS203 SUBJECT
+-- THIS IS MY ASSIGNMENT 1 SOLUTION IN CPCS203 SUBJECT --
+-- I may generalize the code to make it more efficient --

  - Objectives of this assignment :